Montepulciano - Italy, Summer Session II

 **The application deadline for this program is March 1, 2019**

-***Note: For acceptance onto the program, students must submit the following by March 1st, 2019:
+***Note: For your application to be considered, students must submit the following by March 1st, 2019

 - $300 Non-Refundable Deposit

 *See medical clearance form header below for details